hrishikeshh/hrishikeshh.github.io/_projects/DeepGlobe.md

     </div>
 </div>
 <div class="caption">
-    What a Fully Convolutional Network might look like.
+    Fig: What a Fully Convolutional Network might look like.
 Note that this is not a true FCN but helps in gaining some intuition into the how and why.
 Source: HML
 </div>